 Go to the dashboard and click Define Backup

 Enter the name for your backup and select your cluster.
-You can optionally choose what namespaces you want to protect, select resources by tag, and choose whether or not to snapshot your PVs.
-By default, everything will be protected.
-Finally, select the policy that will apply to this backup.
-If you create a backup with no policy defined, it will not run automatically but can be started manually on an ad hoc basis.
+Choose what namespaces to protect and select resources by tag.
+Choose whether to create local snapshots of your PVs or copy them to CloudCasa’s secure storage.
+Everything will be protected including PVs with only local snapshots.
+Finally, select the policy to apply.
+If you create a backup with no policy, it will not run automatically but can be started manually on an ad hoc basis.

 That’s all there is to it!
 Now you can sit back and relax, knowing that your cluster is protected.